HashaamKhan542/HashaamKhan542/README.md

 # 👋 Hi, I'm Hashaam Khan!

-🚀 Data Scientist | Backend Developer | Power BI Enthusiast
+🚀 Data Scientist | Machine Learning Engineer | Power BI Enthusiast

 I'm a **Master’s student in Data Science at Deakin University, Australia**, with a background in **Software Engineering** from COMSATS University Islamabad.
 My journey started with **backend development**, and now I’m diving deep into **data science, analytics, and business intelligence** to solve real-world problems.